 The Strategic Framework for Water Security and Climate Resilient Development was launched to address the twin challenges of water security and climate change.
 The Gibe III Dam under construction will lower water levels at Lake Turkana, possibly affecting more than 500,000 people in Ethiopia.
 The agreement between Sudan, Ethiopia, and Egypt on sharing Nile River waters is a good step toward solving African challenges.
 The tripartite agreement signed in March 2015 is meant to pave way for negotiations relating to the usage of the dam under construction in Ethiopia, as well as the entire Nile waters.
 The Nile, the longest river in the world, serves 11 countries that constitute the Nile Basin Initiative born 16 years ago.

-Middle East and North Africa: By 2050, an additional 1.5 billion m3 of water will be needed in the Middle East, of which about a third will be allocated to the Palestinian Authority and Jordan.
-Due to advances in desalination, water recycling, and conservation, Israel now has a surplus in water; 50% of water used in Israel is artificially produced.
+Middle East and North Africa: The Grand Ethiopian Renaissance Dam will change the Nile leading Egypt to propose 15 ideas to keep electricity for Ethiopia and water security for Egypt was rejected by Ethiopia leaving future conflicts as likely.
+By 2050, an additional 1.5 billion m3 of water will be needed in the Middle East, of which about a third will be allocated to the Palestinian Authority and Jordan.
+Due to advances in desalination, water recycling, and conservation, Israel now has a surplus in water; desalination produces 50% of water used in Israel in addition to 100 million cubic meters to Jordan with plans to double that amount.
 Iran’s water per person has fallen 50% since the late 1970s.
 Yemen may have the first capital city to run out of water.
 UAE’s renewable water resources have decreased 42% in the past 15 years, and water salinity is increasing due to salt dumping by desalination plants.
 Increasing water prices could spark social unrest.
 Fear of a political and environmental crisis may lead to the collapse of the state and an influx of refugees, especially from Yemen.
 To prevent this, Saudi Arabia has donated fuel to Yemen and offered to fund water projects.
 The economic costs of poor-quality water in countries in the Middle East and North Africa range from 0.5% to 2.5% of GDP.

-Latin America: Latin America has 26% of the world’s freshwater and 6% of its population.
+Global warming is reducing river flows necessary for hydropower which provides 45% of the region’s electricity.
+Latin America has 26% of the world’s freshwater and 6% of its population.
 The region’s water demand could increase 300% by 2050, but two-thirds of the region is arid or semiarid, including large areas of central and northern Mexico, northeastern Brazil, northwestern Argentina, northern Chile, and parts of Bolivia and Peru.
 About 25% of the population (over 100 million) live in water-stressed areas, mainly in Mexico, Argentina, and the countries along the west coast.
-Puerto Rico imposed strict water rationing; 160,000 resident of San Juan have access to water only every other day.
+Puerto Rico imposed strict water rationing; 160,000 residents of San Juan have access to water only every other day.
 About 125 million people in Latin America lack access to sanitation services.
-Over 70% of water used there returns to rivers without treatment.
+Over 70% of water used returns to rivers without treatment.
 Meanwhile, countries in the region lose nearly $6 billion every year due to delinquencies, overemployment in the industry, and water loss caused by misused or broken pipes.
 Brazil wastes nearly 40% of its treated water, according to UNESCO.

 Puerto Rico imposed strict water rationing; 160,000 residents of San Juan have access to water only every other day.
 Mexico performs 85% below the OECD average for water quality but has increased investments in water systems and the “2030 Water Agenda” for universal water access and wastewater treatment.
 Suffering from the worst drought in 70 years, Mexican farmers have lost 2.2 million acres of crops.
 Costa Rica needs to invest $2.4 billion to improve water and sanitation conditions by 2030.
 Chile plans to build five new municipal desalination plants at an estimated cost of $280 million.
 El Salvador will be hit hardest by water shortages in Central America.